There are several issues to settle in most divorces:

 - Do your best to come to a mutual agreement about the ownership of the assets with your spouse outside the court.
 If a mutual agreement is not possible, your lawyer can help you to file a claim for property equalisation at the Family Court- keep in mind that filing such a claim will increase the service fees you are required to pay to your lawyer and the court.

-- In case of a divorce (and also during the year(s) of separation), usually, one of the spouses is obliged to pay maintenance.
+- In case of a divorce (and also during the “Trennungsjahr”), usually, one of the spouses is obliged to pay maintenance.
 In other words, if you are unable to provide for yourself, your spouse is obliged to support you financially.
 This obligation applies to your spouse when you cannot earn a living due to childcare, old age, health conditions, unemployment or if you are in vocational training.
 In these cases, your spouse is also obliged to provide financial support for the children you have together, if they live with you.
-The amount of maintenance payment you receive from your former spouse depends on the financial conditions during the marriage.
+The amount of maintenance payment you receive depends on the financial conditions during the marriage.
 However, it is important to keep in mind that your spouse needs to earn enough and support himself as well.
-According to family law, you cannot demand financial support from your spouse when he does not earn enough money.
-In case your spouse is not able to support you while you have little to no income, you can receive state benefits.
+According to family law, you cannot demand financial support when your spouse does not earn enough money.
+In case your spouse is not able to pay maintenance while you have little to no income, you can receive state benefits.
 If possible, come to a mutual agreement about maintenance payments outside the court.
 If this is not possible, you can file a court order with the help of your lawyer.
 Involving the lawyer and the court, however, will increase your legal costs.

 - After the divorce, a so-called "pension sharing" rule ("Versorgumgsausgleich") applies to the couples' pension entitlement.
 In principle, the longer you have worked and the more you have earned, the higher the amount of pension you will receive.
 In a marriage, however, often one spouse stays at home, for instance, to care for the children.
 So, he or she will be entitled to a lower pension compared to the other person.
 In the case of a divorce, the person with the more substantial pension entitlement must hand over part of his pension rights to his/her partner.
 During the divorce process, the Family Court decides what portion of a person’s pension rights must be transferred to the spouse.